Week 2: Have effective meetings and communications

 - Click Save.

-- Close the window to return to your message.
+- Click Insert to add the contacts to your current message.

 Email a contact group: